EdGENetworks/anuvada/README.md

 # Anuvada: Interpretable Models for NLP using PyTorch

 One of the common criticisms of deep learning has been it's black box nature.
 To address this issue, researchers have developed many ways to visualise and explain the inference.
-Some examples would be attention in the case of RNN's, activation maps, guided back propagation and occlusion (in the case of CNN's).
-This library is an ongoing effort to provide a high-level access to such models relying on PyTorch.
+Making models interpretable would help the practitioners better understand and use if effectively.
+This library is an ongoing effort to provide a high-level access to such models by building on top of PyTorch.

 ## Installing